 Put onions in a bowl.

-Add 1/2 cup of water to skillet; heat to boiling over high heat, stirring until browned bits are loosened from bottom of pan.
+Add 1/2 cup of water to pot; heat to boiling over high heat, stirring until browned bits are loosened from bottom.

 Add broth, thyme, and remaining water.